China Cuts Steel Rebates, Raises Tariffs - SME Group

 Raising Export Tariffs

-China raised export tariffs on ferrochrome and high-purity pig iron to 40 percent and 20 percent.
-This adjustment is aimed at pushing industrial upgrading and high-quality development in the steel sector.
+China has raised export tariffs on ferrochrome and high-purity pig iron to 40 percent and 20 percent, respectively.
+This adjustment aims to promote industrial upgrading and high-quality development within the steel sector.

-The Ministry of Finance and the State Taxation Administration jointly announced that China will scrap export tax rebates on 23 types of steel products from 1st, Aug.
-The specific execution time will depend on the export dates indicated in the declaration form for export goods, according to the online statement by the finance ministry.
+The Ministry of Finance and the State Taxation Administration jointly announced that export tax rebates on 23 types of steel products will be cancelled starting August 1st.
+The exact implementation date will be based on the export dates listed in the declaration forms for exported goods, according to an online statement from the Ministry of Finance.

-In 2020, crude steel output rose by 5.2 percent year on year to exceed 1.05 billion tonnes, according to the China Iron and Steel Association.
-Making steel and other energy-consuming industries greener is an important part of China’s broader efforts to cut pollution and tackle climate change.
-The object is to strive to peak carbon dioxide emissions by 2030 and achieve carbon neutrality by 2060.
+In 2020, China’s crude steel output increased by 5.2 percent year-on-year, surpassing 1.05 billion tonnes, according to the China Iron and Steel Association.
+Greening the steel industry and other high-energy-consuming sectors is a key part of China’s broader strategy to reduce pollution and combat climate change.
+The nation aims to peak carbon dioxide emissions by 2030 and achieve carbon neutrality by 2060.

 Leave A Comment